-The Federal replugs this copy on the Jarkiholi brothers, originally published on November 22, 2019, after Karnataka Minister Ramesh Jarkiholi got caught in a sex scandal and resigned on Wednesday.
+The Federal is replugging this copy on the Jarkiholi brothers, originally published on November 22, 2019, after senior Karnataka Congress leader Satish Laxmanrao Jarkiholi’s remarks on the word ‘Hindu’ sparked a controversy.

 The clout of the five Jarkiholi brothers — Ramesh, Satish, Balachandra, Bimashi and Lakhan — in Belagavi is hard to ignore.
 Hailing from an influential family with varied business interests that has spread over the past two decades, three of the five — Ramesh, Satish and Balachandra — were elected to the Karnataka Legislative Assembly in 2018, further cementing the position of the Jarkiholis in Karnataka politics.

 For the onlooker, it has been interesting how the brothers have wielded power and are popular among the public, despite representing different political parties, jumping parties and clashing with one another.

 In the 2018 Karnataka Assembly polls, while Ramesh and Satish fought on a Congress ticket, Balachandra was fielded by the BJP.
 The upcoming Karnataka bypolls will see the entry of Lakhan, the youngest of the Jarkiholi brothers, into the political arena.
 Lakhan, fielded by the Congress has been pitted against his brother Ramesh from the Gokak constituency.